Learning Sessions

 Fossils and Dinosaurs

 Pretend to be a Palaeontologist by digging for the remains of the amazing creatures that once roamed the Earth.
-See how fossils are formed and create your own trace fossil to take away, then explore what we can tell about animals and dinosaurs from their fossilized teeth.
+See how fossils are formed and create your own trace fossil to take away.

 Stone Age to Bronze Age

 Imagine how our ancestors survived in a place where mammoths and woolly rhinos roamed the land.
-Examine antler, bone, flint and bronze tools and have a go at fire lighting techniques.
-See how people were inspired by the animals around them by trying on furs and leather items, as well as trying your hand at some cave art by mixing pigments with vegetable fat.
+Get hands on by examining antler, bone, flint and bronze tools, and trying on fur and leather items.

-This session is also available a whole class Cave Art activity, where we focus on animals and create some beautiful large scale works of art!
+You can also focus on the Stone Age by taking part in a whole class Cave Art activity, where we focus on animals and create some beautiful large scale works of art!

 The Iron Age

-Picture yourself as a tribal warrior by handling replica Iron Age swords, trying on some Iron Age dressing up and hearing about how a local hillfort came to a savage end.
-Learn about domestic life and how people made their clothing, as well as what items they treasured and wanted to take with them on their journey through life.
+Picture yourself as a tribal warrior or farmer by handling replica Iron Age tools and weapons and trying on some Iron Age dressing up.
+Learn about domestic life and people’s treasured items through handling and craft activities.

 The Romans

-Imagine yourself as a Roman emperor by trying on a toga, handling some replica Roman armour and making your own coins.
+Imagine yourself as a Roman emperor by trying on a toga and making your own coins.
 Learn about Roman culture through playing some Roman games, designing your own mosaic and adopting a Roman name.

 Saxons and Vikings